MathieuLoutre/grunt-aws-s3/README.md

 The `ContentType` eventually applied to `dist/staging/styles/LICENCE` would be `text/plain` even though we had a `ContentType` specified in `options.params` or in `params` of the file.

+When the `differential` option is enabled, it will only upload the files which either don't exist on the bucket or have a different MD5 hash.

 #### `download`

 The `download` action requires a `cwd`, a `dest` and *no* `src` like so: